riot/riot.github.io/documentation.md

 </login>
 ```

-Attributes beginning with "on" (`onclick`, `onsubmit`, `oninput` etc...) accept a function value which is called when the event occurs.
+Attributes beginning with "on" (`onclick`, `onsubmit`, `oninput`, etc.) accept a function value which is called when the event occurs.
 This function can also be defined dynamically with an expression.
 For example:

 ```html